 - understand the importance of rules, and the simple reasons behind rules

-Helping school-age child development
+Helping child development at 5-6 years

 Here are some simple things you can do to help your child’s development at this age: